The following new resource is available through the Online Library:

 Naxos Music Library takes great pride in welcoming Deutsche Grammophon, Decca and Universal Music Classics to its audio streaming collection.
 Each with its own specific profile, these fine labels have over many years released legendary recordings of star performers in a comprehensive choice of repertoire.
 More than 1500 albums are already available on Naxos Music Library and the remaining catalogue will become available over the coming months.

-To help us decide whether any of these resources would be useful for Liverpool Hope please send any feedback to firstname.lastname@example.org
+These trials are available both on and off campus.
+To help us decide whether these resources would be useful for Liverpool Hope please send any feedback to: AskaLibrarian@hope.ac.uk.

 We will be upgrading our MyiLibrary ebook portal to Ebook Central on 28th March 2018.
 This will improve the way ebooks on this portal are accessed but will give added benefits including:

 In order to prepare for this platform change please be aware of the following: